BitGnat/dmt-bitcoin/README.md

 - based on bit patterns (0's & 1's) found in the bits hexadecimal of mined ₿itcoin blocks
 - grouped into twelve (12) sets according to the bits hexadecimal pattern
 - available to mint on [mscribe.io](https://mscribe.io/nats?t=latest)
-- trading incredibly fast on Trac's HyperMall ... soon!
+- trading incredibly fast on Trac Networks's HyperMall ... soon!

 ## tokenomics